Find a Part Now

 The 702-cubic-inch (11.5 L) V12 "Twin Six" had a 4.56 in × 3.58 in (116 mm × 91 mm) bore and stroke.
 It produced 275 hp (205 kW) gross at 2400 RPM and 630 lb⋅ft (854 N⋅m) gross at 1600 RPM in 1965.

 It was offered in 1960 for the 7000 series trucks, and as a special-order option in Canada.
 It was its own separate engine design, based on a single block casting, which had four exhaust manifolds, two carburetors and intake manifolds, and two distributor caps driven by a single distributor drive, plus other parts from the 351 V6.
 A total of 56 major parts are interchangeable between the Twin-Six and the other GMC V6 engines to provide greater parts availability and standardization.
 It produced 275 hp (205 kW) horsepower.
 Torque was 630 lb⋅ft (854 N⋅m).
 The 702 was in production until 1966, when it was replaced by the 637 V8.
+It is estimated that fewer than 5,000 engines were built and that less than 200 exist as of 2021.

 See also